maldahleh/weatherstats-data-service/README.md

 ### Endpoints
 **/** - Returns the requested data as a JSON object

-When making a request, you must include a proper payload in the body of your request for it to be parsed, here is a sample request body:
+When making a request, you must include a proper payload in the body of your request for it to be responded to, here is a sample request body:

 ```json
 {